Solus (operating system): Point releases

 Solus 1.0 "Shannon" was released December 27, 2015.
 Jessie Smith reviewed the release as part of a feature story in DistroWatch Weekly, a weekly opinion column and summary of events from the distribution world.
 While he "ran into a number of minor annoyances" such as "Solus panicking and shutting itself down", he concluded that "Solus 1.0 represents a decent start".

 Solus 1.1 was released February 2, 2016.
 HecticGeek blogger Gayan has described Solus 1.1 as a "well optimized operating system", praising significantly faster boot and shutdown times than Ubuntu 15.10.
 Due to several usability challenges encountered, he recommended to wait another year before trying it out again.

 Solus 1.2 was released on June 20, 2016.
-Michael Huff has described Solus in his review 'Finding Solace in Solus Linux' as a unique and original project for "those who’ve been reluctant to travel the Linux galaxy".
+Michael Huff has described Solus in his review 'Finding Solace in Solus Linux' as a unique and original project for "those who've been reluctant to travel the Linux galaxy".

 Solus 1.2.0.5 was released on September 7, 2016.
 Michael Huff, a programmer and data analyst, wrote in his second review of Solus in Freedom Penguin that "we finally have the power and ease-of-use of a Mac in a Linux distribution" and "that the only people who need to use Solus are those who value their happiness in computing", praising the operating system as only one of few independent projects assured of "a tight cult following with the potential for mass appeal."

 Solus 1.2.1 was released on October 19, 2016.
 This is the last fixed point release of Solus and all future releases will be based on the snapshot model (the OS is now following the rolling-release model).

 Rolling releases

 Solus is considered a curated rolling release.
 It is a rolling release in the sense that once installed, end-users are guaranteed to continuously receive security and software updates for their Solus installation.
 Updates become available every Friday.

 Solus 2017.01.01.0, a snapshot following the recently adopted rolling release model, was released on January 1, 2017.

 Solus 2017.04.18.0, was released on April 18, 2017.

 Solus 3 was released on August 15, 2017.

 Solus 3.9999 (Solus 3 ISO Refresh) was released on September 20, 2018.

 Solus 4.0 "Fortitude" was released on March 17, 2019.
 Announcing the release, Solus Experience Lead, Joshua Strobl stated that Solus 4.0 delivered "a brand new Budgie experience, updated sets of default applications and theming, and hardware enablement".

 Solus 4.1 was released on January 25, 2020.

 Solus 4.2 was released on February 3, 2021.

 Solus 4.3 was released on July 11, 2021.

+Solus 4.4 "Harmony" was released on July 8, 2023.

+Solus 4.5 "Resilience" was released on January 8, 2024, and included the new Calamares installer, PipeWire as a replacement for PulseAudio, and a version using the Xfce desktop environment.

+Solus 4.6 "Convergence" was released on October 14, 2024.

+Solus 4.7 "Endurance" was released on January 26, 2025.